Newcomer White seeks council seat

 BUTLER — Bill White, a Republican, is throwing his hat into the ring in his first attempt at public office.

-White is hoping to be picked to the at-large City Council seat held by Democrat Elizabeth “Beth” Chrisman in the Nov.
+White is hoping to be elected to the at-large City Council seat now held by his opponent, Democrat Elizabeth “Beth” Chrisman, in the Nov.
 5 general election.

 White, 66, has lived in Butler for 20 years.
 He is retired from Charleston Metal Products in Corunna and also previously worked at Custom Lights in Garrett, holding positions of authority in both jobs.
 He is a past commander of American Legion Post 202 in Butler.